react-navigation/react-navigation.github.io/versioned_docs/version-7.x/themes.md

 sidebar_label: Themes
 ---

-Themes allow you to change the colors of various components provided by React Navigation.
+Themes allow you to change the colors and fonts of various components provided by React Navigation.
 You can use themes to:

-- Customize the colors match your brand
+- Customize the colors and fonts to match your brand
 - Provide light and dark themes based on the time of the day or user preference

 ## Basic usage